 Definition

 A threat model is a deliberate, written assessment of the risks you actually face, used to decide where to spend limited time and money on security.
 The Electronic Frontier Foundation frames it as thinking about who might want to compromise you and what they want from you.
-The concept originated in software security — Microsoft formalized the STRIDE methodology in the late 1990s — but it applies just as well to personal privacy and self-custody.
+The concept originated in software security — Microsoft formalized the STRIDE methodology in the late 1990s — but it applies just as well to personal privacy, self-custody, and running sovereign infrastructure from home.

 The core questions

-A useful threat model answers a handful of plain questions: What am I protecting (assets)?
-Who might want it (adversaries)?
-How likely and how capable are they?
-What happens if they succeed (consequences)?
+A useful threat model answers a handful of plain questions.
+What am I protecting (assets: keys, coins, identity, location, uptime)?
+Who might want it (adversaries: opportunistic thieves, targeted criminals, data-hungry corporations, overreaching institutions)?
+How likely and how capable is each of them?
+What happens if they succeed (consequences: from spam to total loss)?
 And how much inconvenience am I willing to accept to prevent it?
 Crucially, there is no defense against every theoretical threat, so the exercise is about prioritization — taking seriously the threats that are plausible for you and consciously declining to chase the ones that are not.
+A written model also exposes contradictions: encrypting your disks while your seed phrase sits in a desk drawer, or running a node over Tor while posting your stack size on social media.

 Why it comes first

 Without a threat model, security spending becomes cargo-cult ritual: people adopt tools that do not address their real risks while ignoring the ones that do.
-A casual holder defending against remote hackers needs different measures than a public figure who must also plan for physical coercion.
-Naming your adversary turns vague anxiety into concrete decisions — whether to run a node over Tor, how to structure multisig against a Wrench Attack, or whether a hardened phone is worth the friction.
+A casual holder defending against remote hackers needs different measures than a public figure who must also plan for physical coercion; a home miner worried about a nosy landlord faces different exposure than an operation drawing megawatts.
+Naming your adversary turns vague anxiety into concrete engineering decisions — whether your node needs an onion address, whether multisig with geographic separation is warranted against a wrench attack, whether an amnesic system like Tails OS belongs in your toolkit, or whether a passphrase and a fireproof plate already cover your realistic risks.

 In Simple Terms